nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 add_dependencies(${DEFAULT_IMAGE} hello_world_secondary_core)
 ```

-The build order can by set by [add_dependencies](https://cmake.org/cmake/help/latest/command/add_dependencies.html#add-dependencies) function in sysbuild.cmake.
+The `${APP_DIR}` means the build directory of primary project and `${DEFAULT_IMAGE}` indicates the primary project tagret.The build sequence can by determined by [add_dependencies](https://cmake.org/cmake/help/latest/command/add_dependencies.html#add-dependencies) function in sysbuild.cmake.

-The variables in sysbuild.cmake can be defined inside the file.
-Or you can pass them with west command.
+The variables with `SB_` prefix in sysbuild.cmake can be defined before adding sub projects.
+Or you can pass them with west command `-D`.

 In practice, however, it is more common to set these variables automatically via kconfig to support multiple platforms in a more flexible way.
 For example, you can prepare a Kconfig.sysbuild in main application folder: